-The Interior Design student body benefits from the interaction of undergraduate and graduate students, in both formal and informal settings.
+The Interior Architecture + Design student body benefits from the interaction of undergraduate and graduate students, in both formal and informal settings.
 Students at both levels study in facilities located in the William Johnston Building, located directly on Landis Green, in the heart of the FSU campus.
-Four studios, a CAD lab, two lecture rooms, a seminar room, a large Resource Room and a dedicated critique space support the student experience.
+Six studios, a CAD lab, two lecture rooms, a seminar room, a gallery, a large resource room, and a dedicated critique space support the student experience.

 The Department also has an excellent internship placement program which helps prepare students for job placement in all areas of design.
 Internships are available in Tallahassee and in many locations around the country.
 Out-of-town internships are best done in the summer semester when students are not in regular classes.